mashiike/shimesaba/README.md

 ##### aggregation_interval

-Optional, default=1
+Optional, default=1m
 It's time to aggregate the metrics.
-The unit is minutes.
 This is also the unit for determining SLO violations.
 For example, if you calculate SLI using a metric with an aggregation interval of 5 minutes, you will get an SLO violation check in 5 minute increments.